 Take a breather in the Garden District

 Take a couple of hours to explore beyond the French Quarter by taking the trolley down to the Garden District.
 The largely residential area is a peaceful place to take a breather after a couple of days spent in the French Quarter flurry.
-Wander through Lafayette Cemetery and take in the unbelievable architecture along oak-lined streets.
+Wander through Lafayette Cemetery No.1 and take in the unbelievable architecture along oak-lined streets.
 Magazine Street is a great place to shop and dine.
+Take a NOLA Architecture Tour if you want to know more about what you are seeing.
+Their Garden District tour is a great option for those with limited time because it includes the Cemetery as well.

 Rollin’, Rollin’, Rollin’ on the River